ncopenpass/CampaignFinance/.github/pull_request_template.md

 # Why?

 Description of why we made the changes.
-Ideally, user-centric description along with any errors that we were experienced before the fix was made.
+Ideally, user-centric description along with any errors that we experienced before the fix was made.

 ## GitHub Issue